GravityPDF/gravity-pdf-documentation/docs/v6/extensions/previewer-add-on.md

 @TODO - VIDEO OF SETTING SELECTION AND FRONT-END OUTPUT

 If you've got multiple PDFs configured on a form you may want to allow the end user to preview each of those documents before form submission.
-You can add multiple *PDF Preview* fields to the form and adjust the _PDF to Preview_ setting to display your documents.
+You can add multiple *PDF Preview* fields to the form and adjust the _[PDF to Preview](#pdf-to-preview)_ setting to display your documents.

+## Right to Left (RTL) Mode

+@TODO - VIDEO OF SETTING SELECTION AND FRONT-END OUTPUT

+If the PDF selected in _[PDF to Preview](#pdf-to-preview)_ has [RTL enabled](../users/setup-pdf.md#reverse-text-rtl) the order of pages will change if:

+1. [Spread](#spread) is enabled: pages displayed side-by-side will be reversed (page 3 on the left and page 2 on the right).
+2. [Page Scrolling](#page-scrolling) is set to _Horizontal_: the order of pages will be reversed and the scroll bar will default to the far right.

-### Gravity Flow
+## Gravity Flow

 The *Previewer* is fully-functional [with the Gravity Flow User Input step](https://gravityflow.io/?ref=12), including when using conditional logic on the Previewer or manually selecting which fields to display.

 **It's not currently possible to display the _PDF Preview_ field during the Approval Step.**

-### File Upload Limitations
+## File Upload Limitations

 If using the File Upload field with the Multi-File Upload option disabled, the Previewer will need to be on a different page in the form ([using Gravity Forms Page field](https://docs.gravityforms.com/page-break/)) for those uploads to display in the PDF preview.
 This is a limitation of how the File Upload field works.